How to Live Until You DieJun 04, 2019

 Passing on messages to guide future generations is at least as old as the Old Testament.
 Jacob, one of the Torah’s patriarchs, orally passed on values to his sons, reflected on some of their behaviours and traits, and made some predictions about their future.
 His lasting messages were, in essence, oral Love Letters.

 At the end of Deuteronomy, Moses offered a lengthy farewell blessing to the people of Israel.
 Willow uses the term Heart Will to describe this lasting message intended for one’s community and beyond.

 I bet that neither Jacob nor Moses participated in any workshops to learn how to craft their lasting messages.
 But it seems that 3,500 years ago, talking about death with family and community was not as taboo as it is now.
 I’m willing to wager that death denial was not a problem in biblical times.

 Anyone can sit down and write a Heart Will or Love Letter at any time in their life.
 But many people, even those who really want to, don’t.
 They get stuck.
 They get stuck because as a society, we tend not to talk about or even think about death.

 Writing lasting messages to those you love requires you to face your mortality—something that almost never makes it on the “to do list” in our death-phobic world.
 What’s more, many will say, “I’m really busy with living this life.
 There’s tons of fun things I want to do and I don’t have time to think about death.”

 Newsflash.
 Facing your mortality is code for purposeful living.

-Attending a WILLOW Love Letters + Heart Wills workshop is about so much more than crafting those messages.
-It’s about uncovering the scope of your feelings around your inevitable death, reflecting on your life and how you want to be remembered, discovering who and what matter most to you, and considering seeking, bestowing, and accepting forgiveness.
+Exploring the reality of your mortality and taking steps to craft these sort of messages will also lead you to uncover the scope of your feelings around your inevitable death, reflect on your life and how you want to be remembered, discover who and what matter most to you, and consider seeking, bestowing, and accepting forgiveness.